thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/Other Development Topics/fire-app-builder-pulling-updates-from-github.md

 github: true
 ---

 You can stay updated about the latest commits to Fire App Builder by watching and starring the project in Github.
-You can also periodically check the [Release Notes][fire-app-builder-release-notes] page in the documentation.
+You can also periodically check the Release Notes in the documentation.

 {% include note.html content="If this is the first time you're forking and building the project, see [Download Fire App Builder and Build an App][fire-app-builder-download-and-build] instead of this topic.
 (This topic addresses how to apply updates to an existing project.)" %}